Living on a boat can be cheaper than renting a flat or house, but there aren't many vacant permanent moorings.

-This can be difficult if you need to live in the same area for example because of work or school.
+This can be difficult if you need to live in the same area because of work or school.

 Boats are allowed to moor at most places on canal towpaths.
 There are more restrictions on rivers.

-Moorings for the winter period (from November to March) are available in some locations.
+Moorings for winter (from November to March) are available in some locations.

 Renting a houseboat

-If you rent a boat, check that it is being rented to you with a residential mooring.
+If you rent a boat, make sure it is rented to you with a residential mooring.